jokecamp/jokecamp.com/_posts/2017-08-12-migrating-to-angular-cli.md

 <a name="build-script"></a>
 ## [Build Script and Deployment Server](#build-script)

 I won't go into great depth regarding our build script but I will include it for the big picture.
 We use this on our Bamboo build server.
-It is not perfect and rather inefficent but it works.
+It works but is rather inefficient.

 In the end we want a my-client-x-x-x.zip with the following: